 - Meanwhile, half fill a 3-quart saucepan with 1½ cups water, bring to a boil.
 Stir in rice, lower heat to medium and cook until rice is soft - about 15 minutes or longer until the water almost evaporates completely.

-- Add evaporated milk & skim milk, 1 TableSpoon butter, ½ cup sugar and ½ teaSpoon salt.
+- Add evaporated milk & skim milk, 1 Tablespoon butter, ½ cup sugar and ½ teaspoon salt.
 Bring to a quick boil.
 Reduce heat to low and add the amaretto liqueur.
 Leave the raisin aside.

 - Simmer until mixture has thickened almost to a risotto consistency, about 20 minutes.